MasterKale/SimpleDigiCreds/packages/server/README.md

 }

 /* server */
-const verified = await verifyResponse({
+const verified = await verifyPresentationResponse({
   response: response.data,
   options,
 });
 ```

-The output of `verifyResponse()` will contain any verified claims contained in the presented
+The output of `verifyPresentationResponse()` will contain any verified claims contained in the
-credential.
+presented credential.